learning-zone/css-basics/css-multiple-choice-questions.md

 D. #primary-color: #888
 ```
 Answer: Option A. $primary-color: #888

+Explanation: Following is the correct way to define a variable in SASS,
+$primary-color: #888;

+SASS Variables allow you to define a value once and use it in multiple places.
+Variables begin with dollar signs and are set like CSS properties.
+You can change the value of the variable in one place, and all instances where it is used will be changed, too.
 ```
 #### Q. What are the data types that SassScript supports?
 A. Numbers